 ‘Beware the night!’

-The Old Dark House is a 1932 American comedy horror film directed by James Whale (The Invisible Man; Bride of Frankenstein; Frankenstein) and produced by Universal.
-The film is based on the 1927 novel Benighted by J.B.
+The Old Dark House is a 1932 American comedy horror feature film directed by James Whale (The Invisible Man; Bride of Frankenstein; Frankenstein).
+The Universal production is based on the 1927 novel Benighted by J.B.
 Priestley and was adapted for the screen by R.C.
 Sherriff and Benn Levy.

 The film stars Boris Karloff, Melvyn Douglas, (Ghost Story; The Changeling; The Vampire Bat), Charles Laughton (The Hunchback of Notre Dame; Island of Lost Souls) and Gloria Stuart (The Invisible Man).